LinuxDroidMaster/Termux-Desktops/README.md

 > All the process is described in this [video - Pending]()

 1. First you need to have your device <u>rooted</u>.
+2. You need to flash [Busybox](https://github.com/Magisk-Modules-Alt-Repo/BuiltIn-BusyBox/releases) with Magisk.
-2. Then you need to install the following packages in Termux:
+3. Then you need to install the following packages in Termux:

 ```
 pkg update